 - Frequently Asked Questions

-- My Take On This Smart Ring After 30 Days of Use
+- Oura Ring 3 Review – My Take On This Smart Ring

-After publishing my in-depth review of the WHOOP Strap, several readers kept asking me if I could try the Oura Ring and do a full comparison.
-So I finally pulled the trigger and ordered an Oura Ring, which I’ve been wearing for the past couple of weeks.
+After publishing my in-depth WHOOP Strap review, several readers asked me to try the Oura Ring and write a full comparison of the two devices.
+So I finally pulled the trigger and ordered an Oura Ring.

-In this review, I’ll tell you everything I’ve learned about this wearable health tracker and how it compares to the WHOOP band I’ve had for over 1.5 years.
+In this article, I’ll tell you everything I’ve learned about this wearable health tracker and how it compares to the WHOOP band I’ve had since 2019.

 The goal of the Oura Ring is to make health and wellness information personal and accessible.
-That makes the Oura Ring more comparable to the WHOOP 3.0 strap than to traditional activity trackers like the FitBit and Apple Watch.
+That makes the Oura Ring more comparable to the WHOOP Strap 4.0 than to traditional activity trackers like the FitBit and Apple Watch.

 In a nutshell, the Oura Ring can track the following metrics: